DETAILED ACTION

 a bifold door including a first side portion (left side of 14) configured to strike the first side of the door frame when the bifold door is in a closed configuration (Fig 1), a second side portion (right side of 13) configured to engage the second side of the door frame (Fig 1), a first leaf (13) rotating about a first axis of rotation (about axis of 16), a second leaf (14), a top portion extending between the first side portion and the second side portion (top of leaves);

-a sliding door hardware (Fig 4) coupled to the top portion of the panel and the top of the door frame, the sliding door hardware being configured to translate the bifold door within the door frame such that in the closed configuration the bifold door engages the first and second side of the door frame (Fig 1), the sliding door hardware including a roller hardware (Fig 4) rotating about a second axis of rotation,
+a sliding door hardware (Fig 4) coupled to an upper surface of the top portion of the panel and the top of the door frame, the sliding door hardware being configured to translate the bifold door within the door frame such that in the closed configuration the bifold door engages the first and second side of the door frame (Fig 1), the sliding door hardware including a roller hardware (Fig 4) rotating about a second axis of rotation,

 a first plurality of hinges (16) spaced apart vertically along the second side portion (right side of 13) coupling the first leaf (13) and the second side (11) of the door frame, and configured to facilitate contact between the second side portion and the second side (11) of the door frame; and